 Me, I’d choose Inside the Waistband carry with the safety off and the hammer down.
 Carried that way, I’d feel completely confident there would be no negligent discharges, and I could still deploy the gun and get it a round on target quickly while under stress.

 I shot a total of 500 rounds through this gun.
 The first 440 were in a single outing.
-The only thing that slowed me down: the single magazine that shipped with the gun.
+The only thing that slowed me down: The single magazine that shipped with the gun.

-I shot both hollow points as well as FMJs and the Freedom Munitions RNFP (use coupon code “TTAG” for 5% off everything on the Freedom Munitions website) through the Bersa Thunder with no problems of any kind.
+I shot both hollowpoints as well as FMJs and the Freedom Munitions RNFP (use coupon code “TTAG” for 5% off everything on the Freedom Munitions website) through the Bersa Thunder with no problems of any kind.
 I never had any issue loading the magazine or getting it to lock 8+1 into the gun.
 The magazine never failed to fall.
 The pistol never failed to cycle well or fully enter battery.

 Simply locking the slide back on a loaded magazine and it’s fairly obvious why the budget gun cycles so well.
 There’s very little angle on the round as it enters the chamber.
 The slide coming forward pushes the bolt in line with the cartridge and almost in line with the bore.
 Since the bore isn’t tilting, it’s part of the frame, there’s just not much to go wrong, so it doesn’t.

 Walther has been well known for a good trigger for longer than just about any TTAG reader has been alive, so Bersa started with a good design in the first place with the PPK.
-I’ve shot the heck out of the PPK, and now I’ve shot a pretty good amount of rounds through the Thunder 380 CC, and the later is every bit as good as the former.
+I’ve shot the heck out of the PPK, and now I’ve shot a pretty good amount of rounds through the Thunder 380 CC, and the latter is every bit as good as the former.

-It especially excels in double action, with a smooth, fairly even and pull all the way back, with very little stack.
+This little DA/SA especially excels in double action, with a smooth, fairly even and pull all the way back, with very little stack.
 The single action is a little disappointing, and the reset is not particularly fast or light.